FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 devices, with the header `openiot` these are being persisted under the `mtopeniot` schema.

-If the `mtopeniot` does not exist, then the subscription to **Quantum Leap** has not been set up correctly.
+If the `mtopeniot` does not exist, then the subscription to **QuantumLeap** has not been set up correctly.
 Check that the subscription exists, and has been configured to send data to the correct location.

 ### Read Tables

-Quantum Leap will persist data into separate tables within the CrateDB database based on the entity type.
+QuantumLeap will persist data into separate tables within the CrateDB database based on the entity type.
 Table names are formed with the et prefix and the entity type name in lowercase.